Floating

 Email marketing continues to play a pivotal role in the marketing mix in this digital age.

-As the most profitable channel for a business, email campaigns help you connect and engage with potential customers.
+As the most profitable channel for a business, email marketing helps you connect and engage with potential customers.
 It allows you to build long-lasting relationships and drive sales.
 And that’s not all:

 • Increase brand awareness.
 A successful email campaign can bring long-term benefits.
 If you share valuable email content, news, updates, and more with your subscribers, they might share a word about your brand and products with others.
 That is, increase awareness about your brand;